 When you are done making a set of changes (for this project you only

 That updates the local repository from your IDE's version.

-Next, you Push your changes to the GitHub repo.
+Next, you Push your changes to the class' GitHub repo.

 During this step you may discover another student has committed some